 Manufacturing output is down, the economic outlook is poor, margins are being squeezed, and uncertainty weighs heavily on the sector.
-So why are M&A transaction volumes growing in the UK manufacturing sector?
+So why are Merger & Acquisition transaction volumes growing in the UK manufacturing sector?

 Challenges in manufacturing and the M&A market